 Articulating the Vision

 Steuart started to build his Transition Team with the announcement of Transition Team Co-Chairs and two key leadership positions.
-He and the Chief Administrative Officer are meeting with agency and department heads to ensure that there will be no lapse of service to citizens during the transition.
+He and the Chief Administrative Officer met with agency and department heads to ensure that there was no lapse of service to citizens during the transition.

-Transition Committees are being structured to focus on communities; to ensure all communities are empowered, healthy, safe, educated, thriving, and sustainable, which will be described in a forthcoming vision report.
+Transition Committees were structured to focus on communities; to ensure all communities are empowered, healthy, safe, educated, thriving, and sustainable.

-The committee work will commence in December and they will need community input to inform their recommendations.
-Whether you live here, work here, or both, your input is critical.
-Please share your thoughts with us at firstname.lastname@example.org.
+The committee work commenced in December and they used community input to inform their recommendations.
+Whether you live here, work here, or both, your input is still critical.
+Share your thoughts with us at firstname.lastname@example.org.

 Assessing the System